Cleo469/Flashcards/README.md

 **EPIC 3: Countdown timer**

-- As a user, I want to see a visual countdown timer, so that I can easily understand how much time is left until New Year in my selected location.
+- As a user, I want to see a  well structure and style tittle, so that I can easily understand what the website is all about.

 **EPIC 4: World Map**